To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Which dog has the highest pounds per square inch bite force?
 The Kangal, which measures 743 pounds per square inch of bite force.5 Even with this figure in mind, though, does this mean that the Kangal is a dangerous breed?
 Not necessarily.
 It means that if a Kangal were to bite someone or something, it could be capable of exerting 743 pounds per square inch of bite force.
 It does not mean that this dog will bite or use that much force with a bite.

 What this data could also mean is that if a dog does exert that much bite force, the resulting bite could be much more severe than a bite from a less powerful dog.
 And that means that bites from this type of dog are more likely to be reported than bites from smaller, less powerful dogs leading to a news reporting bias.
-You can learn more in our dog bite statistics article.
+You can learn more in our dog bite statistics and dog attacks by breed articles.

 When you turn on the news, it seems like the only dog attacks that ever make headlines are attacks by Pit Bulls and attacks that result in death or serious injury.
 Few people take the time to learn the facts behind this type of dog, they simply take what they hear from media news outlets.